Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I think that in that case,

-among countless things I could say was the idea that when my case imploded and was over, and it was over not because of a statement of a jury or of the cleverness of my lawyers, the judge ended the case.
+among countless things I could say was the idea that when my case imploded and was over, and it was over, not because of a statement of a jury or of the cleverness of my lawyers, the judge ended this.

 She thought, this is enough, this is insane.